-There are a number of 1 unit Board Endorsed Courses.
-These courses do not count in the ATAR.
+There are a number of 1 unit Board Developed Courses.
+These specified courses do not count in the ATAR.

 Preliminary Course

 A Preliminary Course is the Year 11 component of a course.
 Preliminary courses run for three terms, Terms 1 - 3 of Year 11.